Senior Leader Compensation and Separation

 - A standard or point of reference against which total compensation may be compared or assessed.

 - The base salary and additional payments to employees, such as augmentations, lump sum payments, and incentives.

 - Senior Leaders

 - Individuals specified as senior leaders in Board of Regents Policy: Reservation and Delegation of Authority.
-This includes senior vice presidents, chancellors, vice presidents, provost, general counsel, University librarian, the director of audits, deans (on all campuses), athletic director (Twin Cities), and others as directed by the Board to include the Executive Director and Corporate Secretary, Board of Regents, and the Chief of Staff (Office of the President).
+This includes the executive and senior vice president, chancellors, vice presidents, general counsel, University librarian, the director of audits, deans (on all campuses), athletic director (Twin Cities), and others as directed by the Board to include the Executive Director and Corporate Secretary, Board of Regents, and the Chief of Staff (Office of the President).

 - Either conclusion of a senior leadership position to return to another or prior position at the University, or departure from the University after concluding a senior leadership position.